Thom Kallor: The New 52

-Kallor reappears on the Legion roster after the Flashpoint reality-altering event, although he is inexplicably paraplegic.
+Thom Kallor reappears on the Legion roster following the events of Flashpoint.
 He later leaves the team to rescue Dream Girl from the Dominators after she and Brainiac 5 are kidnapped.
-Although Star Boy dies when the Legion headquarters collapses during the Fatal Five's onslaught, he is resurrected before the Inifinitus Saga in Justice League United.

-In the "Watchmen" sequel "Doomsday Clock", Star Boy is among the Legion members who appear in the present after Doctor Manhattan undid the experiment that erased the Legion of Super-Heroes and the Justice Society of America.
+In Doomsday Clock, Star Boy is among the Legion members who appear in the present after Doctor Manhattan undoes his alterations to the timeline, restoring the Legion of Super-Heroes and the Justice Society of America.

 Powers and abilities

-In the first two incarnations of the Legion, Thom can temporarily increase the mass and density of any object or person.
-The version of Thom working with the Justice Society of America can travel between alternate universes using a combination of his mass-controlling powers and his uniform, a map of the multiverse created by three Brainiac 5s.
+Thom Kallor can temporarily increase the mass and density of any object or person.
+The version of Thom Kallor working with the Justice Society of America can travel between universes using a combination of his density manipulation and his uniform, a map of the multiverse created by Brainiac 5.
+In addition, Kallor can use his density manipulation to create a black hole.

+Kallor is also skilled at hand-to-hand combat.

 Equipment

-As a member of the Legion of Super-Heroes, Thom has a Legion Flight Ring allowing him to fly and (in the "Threeboot" incarnation of the series) protecting him from space and other dangerous environments.
+As a member of the Legion of Super-Heroes, Thom utilizes a Legion Flight Ring, which enables him to fly and survive in space and other dangerous environments.